 The extent to which the application indicates interest in meeting the expectations detailed in U.S. Code Title 25 – Indians, Chapter 24 – Indian Land Consolidation.

-Applicants ability to effectively demonstration/explain how they propose to utilize the grant to provide high quality estate planning services effectively to the American Indians and Alaska Natives who own fractionated interests in trust assets where estate planning and will writing could reduce the likelihood of fractionation.
+Applicants ability to effectively demonstrate/explain how they propose to utilize the grant to provide high quality estate planning services effectively to the American Indians and Alaska Natives who own fractionated interests in trust assets where estate planning and will writing could reduce the likelihood of fractionation.
 The land owners are often residents of communities that lack, or have limited, estate planning services.
 10 Points.

 A review panel consisting of 3 management level individuals within the DOI Office of Special Trustee for American Indians will evaluate applications that pass the screening and meet the responsiveness criteria.
 Based on the application review criteria outlined in Item 1, the reviewers will comment on and score the applications, focusing their comments and scoring decisions on the identified criteria.
 In addition to the review panel, DOI staff will review each application for programmatic, budgetary, and grants management compliance.